 B.

-No person shall burn or cause to be burned any substance or material upon lands within the public parks of the City, except that it shall not be unlawful to start and maintain fires in pits or other receptacles constructed and provided by the Board of Parks and Recreation for such purposes.
+No person shall burn or cause to be burned any substance or material upon lands within the public parks of the City, except that it shall not be unlawful to start and maintain fires in pits or other receptacles constructed and provided by the Parks and Recreation Commission for such purposes.

 A.

 No person shall smoke or use any tobacco product, cannabis product or other nicotine or cannabis delivery system within any public park in the City of Oneonta, on any City property, or in any City property.
-This prohibition against the smoking of tobacco and cannabis products includes Wilber Park, Neahwa Park, Catella Park, Susquehanna River Park, Swart-Wilcox Historic Park, the Susquehanna Greenway, New Island, and includes their associated sporting fields, tennis courts, swimming pools and/or playgrounds, picnic facilities, hiking trails, wooded areas, lawn areas, or parking lots.
+This prohibition against the smoking or use of tobacco and cannabis products includes Wilber Park, Neahwa Park, Catella Park, Susquehanna River Park, Swart-Wilcox Historic Park, the Susquehanna Greenway, New Island, and includes their associated sporting fields, tennis courts, swimming pools and/or playgrounds, picnic facilities, hiking trails, wooded areas, lawn areas, or parking lots.
 This prohibition shall also apply to Muller Plaza, Maple Park, Miller Park, and Curtis Park.

 B.